rnorth/gh-combine-prs/README.md

 This tool does not automerge into the `master`/`main` branch - it just attempts to create one unified PR for review and automated checks to run against.

-When merging the combined PR, is recommended that a Merge Commit be created.
+*Note: When you merge the combined PR, it is recommended that you create a Merge Commit.
-This allows GitHub to automatically detect that all of the original combined PRs have been merged, so that their state can be set correctly.
+This allows GitHub to automatically detect that all of the original combined PRs have been merged, so that their state can be set correctly.*

 ## Installation

+Assuming [GitHub CLI](https://cli.github.com/) is already installed and authenticated:

 ```
 gh extension install rnorth/gh-combine-prs